sametmax/django-quicky/README.md

 Django-quicky
 ==============

 A collection of tools to make setting up Django quicker.

+It is NOT a microframework and is meant to be used withing an ordinary Django setup as it's fully compatible with the standard usages.

 You will love this tool if you ever wished you could do: